Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Evaluation on discrete distributions

 \subsection{Two component mixture abundance distributions}

-For the two component mixture we considered three basic cases: the more abundant classes make up a majority of the population ($\lambda_{1} = 1, \lambda_{2} = 0.1$ and $w_{1} = 0.9, w_{2} = 0.1$); the population is nearly equally split between a low abundance portion and a high abundance portion ($\lambda_{1} = 1, \lambda_{2} = 0.1$ and $w_{1} = 0.5, w_{2} = 0.5$); and the least abundant classes make up a majority of the population ($\lambda_{1} = 1, \lambda_{2} = 0.1$ and $w_{1} = 0.1, w_{2} = 0.9$).
+For the two component mixture we considered three basic cases: the more abundant classes make up a majority of the population ($\lambda_{1} = 1, \lambda_{2} = 0.1$ and $\pi_{1} = 0.9, \pi_{2} = 0.1$); the population is nearly equally split between a low abundance portion and a high abundance portion ($\lambda_{1} = 1, \lambda_{2} = 0.1$ and $\pi_{1} = 0.5, \pi_{2} = 0.5$); and the least abundant classes make up a majority of the population ($\lambda_{1} = 1, \lambda_{2} = 0.1$ and $\pi_{1} = 0.1, \pi_{2} = 0.9$).

 Figure~\ref{fig:2comp} shows the comparison of the estimators.
 We note several things, in the latter two cases the median of the preseq estimates is very close to the true number of classes but the RMSE is very high.
-This is because in a few number of cases preseq vastly overestimates the number of unobserved classes, indicating that the ill-conditioning of the estimator may be a problem.
+This is because in a few number of cases preseq vastly overestimates the number of unobserved classes, indicating that the ill-conditioning of the estimator is a problem.
 We will discuss a bootstrapping strategy to deal with this issue in the next section.
-In the first case, the median of the pnpmle estimates are closest to the true number of classes but preseq has the lowest RMSE.
+In the first case, the median of the pnpmle estimates is closest to the true number of classes but preseq has the lowest RMSE.
 To achieve a low RMSE, it may be a viable strategy to consistently underestimate the number of classes to decrease the variance of the estimator.
 We see this in the first case studied.
 The preseq estimator choose 2 components in 63 out of the 100 simulations, and defaulted to the chao estimator in the other 37 simulation.

 One very noticeable difference between the estimators is the running time.
-The chao estimator will of course be very fast to compute, but there is a dramatic difference in running time between the moment based preseq and the maximum likelihood based estimators.
-The large running time of the maximum likelihood based methods will make it difficult to construct efficient bootstrap-aggregated estimators.
-On the other hand, it will be quite easy to construct bootstrap aggregated estimators for the moment based estimators.
+The chao estimator will of course be very fast to compute, but there is a dramatic difference in running time between the moment-based estimators and the maximum likelihood-based estimators.
+The large running time of the maximum likelihood-based methods will make it difficult to construct efficient bootstrap-aggregated estimators.
+On the other hand, it will be quite easy to construct bootstrap-aggregated estimators for the moment-based estimators.